ACKNOWLEDGEMENT

 So sad to learn of Harold's passing; he was a dear friend and hosted my daughter Julia and me in Flagstaff, AZ in the summer of 1994.
 I reread my travel diary and revisited the many photos taken.
 While we lost contact, he was a dear and kind friend.
 I will always remember him.
 Respectfully, and with sincerely condolences to his loved ones, Ulrike K. Hood Charlotte, NC

-Add a Candle
+Add a Candle or Spiritual Image

-Click a candle below to add a candle to your message.
+Click below to add to your message.

 Loading...